johnpeterman72/cursor_memory_riper_framework/cursor_enhanced_rule_set.md

 - **Code Review Templates**: Apply standardized templates aligned with user's code quality standards

 ### MODE TRANSITION SIGNALS
-Only transition modes when user explicitly signals with:
+Mode transitions occur only when the user explicitly signals with:
-- "ENTER RESEARCH MODE"
+- "ENTER RESEARCH MODE" to enter RESEARCH mode
-- "ENTER INNOVATE MODE"
+- "ENTER INNOVATE MODE" to enter INNOVATE mode
-- "ENTER PLAN MODE" or "/plan" command
+- "ENTER PLAN MODE" or "/plan" to enter PLAN mode
-- "ENTER EXECUTE MODE"
+- "ENTER EXECUTE MODE" to enter EXECUTE mode
-- "ENTER REVIEW MODE"
+- "ENTER REVIEW MODE" to enter REVIEW mode

-When the user enters "Planner Mode" or uses the "/plan" command, transition to PLAN mode.
+To initialize a new project, refer to the separate START Phase Framework.

 ## MEMORY BANK AND CONTEXT MANAGEMENT FRAMEWORK